 - Describe your work as a modeller / Why are models important in your work / Why is modelling a useful tool in your work?

 - What are the advantages of modelling / pursuing a modelling career / what does a model/modelling allow you to do?

 - If you could send yourself a message to your teenage self, what career advice would you give yourself?

 In the context of the Watson Forum, modelling is any activity that pertains to building any type of models (mathematical, geometric, computational, numerical, geological) to understand natural or manmade processes.
 This may include quantification, interpretation, prediction, simulation, visualisation, imitation, inspection, simplification, and many other activities related to understanding the world around us.

 By highlighting the work of women in the simulation arena (in both industry and academia) we hope to increase the impact of their work, while encouraging others to pursue such careers.
-The Watson Forum is a project driven by Dr Adriana Paluszny (firstname.lastname@example.org), and is organised with the help of Ms Hoda Javanmard.
-The first season of the Watson Forum is currently being filmed.
+The Watson Forum is a project driven by Dr Adriana Paluszny (email@example.com).
+The third season of the Watson Forum is currently being filmed.